Young Harris College: Academics

 Young Harris College offers Bachelor of Arts, Bachelor of Fine Arts and Bachelor of Science degrees in more than 30 majors and 22 minors.
 These academic studies consist of course offerings in seven divisions and programs, including the divisions of Education, Fine Arts, Humanities, Mathematics and Science, and Social and Behavioral Sciences; and three or more programs, including Interdisciplinary, Teacher-Preparation, and Pre-Professional programs.
-The Young Harris College Honors Program is available to high-achieving students.
-In addition, students may apply to Immersive learning programs, such as First Year Foundations, Scholars Consortium and Academic Fellowships, Rhetorica, and others.
-International education is offered through faculty-led groups, student-exchange programs, study-abroad affiliates, scholarships, and other means.

-Typical classes are small.
 The ratio of students to faculty at Young Harris is 10:1.

 Ranking

-In the 2017 U.S. News & World Report rankings of national liberal arts colleges, Young Harris College was ranked 174.
+In the 2024 U.S. News & World Report rankings of national liberal arts colleges, Young Harris College was tied for 186 of 186.

 Athletics

 The Young Harris athletic teams are called the Mountain Lions.
-The college is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference (PBC) for most of its sports since the 2012–13 academic year; while its women's lacrosse team competes in the Gulf South Conference (GSC).
-The Mountain Lions previously competed in the Georgia Collegiate Athletic Association (GCAA) of the National Junior College Athletic Association (NJCAA) during the 2010–11 school year.
+The college is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Conference Carolinas since the 2023–24 academic year.
+The Mountain Lions previously competed in the Georgia Collegiate Athletic Association (GCAA) of the National Junior College Athletic Association (NJCAA) prior to the 2010–11 school year, as well as the Peach Belt Conference (PBC) from 2012–13 to 2022–23.

 Young Harris competes in 16 intercollegiate varsity sports.
-Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer and tennis; women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis and volleyball; and co-ed sports include spirit cheerleading.
+Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, and tennis; women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, and volleyball; and co-ed sports include spirit cheerleading.

 Move to NCAA Division II

-On July 1, 2014, the school completed the transition from the GCAA and NJCAA to the NCAA at the Division II level.
 The college originally applied to the NCAA in 2010, but the application was rejected.
 The school re-applied in 2011 and received acceptance into the three-year process to become a full member.
 As of the 2011–12 academic year, Young Harris was in the first year of candidacy-membership.

+On July 1, 2014, the school completed the transition from the GCAA and NJCAA to the NCAA at the Division II level.